progenetix/bycon/README.md

     NOS" diagnosis
     - unspecified output methods will use the current defaults
     - plot dots will have an opacity of "0.5"

+* `bin/pgxupdate.py -f rsrc/progenetix-icdo-to-ncit.ods` -d `arraymap,progenetix`
+    - updates NCIt mappings in the _arraymap_ and _progenetix_ databases from the specified mapping file